Consistency of eight-dimensional supergravities: Anomalies, Lattices and Counterterms

-As mentioned, for the $\NN =1$ theory with a duality group $\SO(2,l;\R)$ we shall try to replicate the discussion of $\NN=2$ case with the duality group $\SL(2;\R)$.
-The moduli space is much more complicated however, and some generalisations are not straightforward.
 An important concept, useful for us, is that of the generalized upper-half plane corresponding to the $\SO(2,l;\R)$ transformation.
 We will first describe the formal way of constructing the generalized upper-half plane $\mH_l$~\cite{bruinier20081}.
 A specific method for achieving the generalization \cite{Williams2021, krieg2016integral}, which is more appropriate for our discussion, will be discussed later.

 Suppose $z \in L$ is a primitive norm zero vector, i.e. $q(z) = 0$ and $\Q z \cap L = \Z z $.
 Let $z' \in L'$ be another vector which satisfies $(z,z') = 1$.
 We define the sub-lattice $K$ \lceq{ K := L \cap z^\perp \cap z'^\perp \, , } where $z^\perp$ denotes the orthogonal subspace of $z$, such that that all vectors $x$ in this subspace satisfy $( x, z) = 0$.
 Then $K$ is Lorentzian, i.e. of the signature is $(1,l-1)$.
 The space $V$ can be decomposed into \lceq{ V = \R z \oplus \left(K \otimes \R\right) \oplus \R z' \, , \quad V(\C) = \C z \oplus \left(K \otimes \C\right) \oplus \C z' \, . } For arbitrary vector $Z_L \in V(\C)$, there exists a unique combination $\left(a, Z, b\right)$ such that $Z_L = a z + Z + b z'$, $Z \in K \otimes \C$, $a,b \in \C$, which means that we can use the combination $(a,Z, b)$ to represent a vector.